Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Asymptotic expansion of the Euler equations at low Mach number

 \subsection{Single timescale convective limit}

-Using $M$ as a small parameter, we treat system (\ref{eq:euler}) as a perturbation problem and expand all variables as power series of $M$:
+Using $M$ as a small parameter, we treat the system (\ref{eq:euler}) as a perturbation problem and expand all variables as power series of $M$:

 The expansions (\ref{eq:power_expansion}) are inserted into (\ref{eq:euler}) and terms are grouped by powers of the parameter $M$.
-The lowest order terms from the velocity equations are $\mathcalOM{\-2}$, $\mathcalOM{\-1}$ and $\mathcalOM{0}$ due to the $M^{\-2}$ coefficient on the pressure gradient term:
+The lowest order terms from the velocity equations are $\mathcalOM{\-2}$, $\mathcalOM{\-1}$ and $\mathcalOM{0}$ due to the $M^{\-2}$ coefficient on the pressure gradient:

-Relations (\ref{eq:velocity_convective_-2}) and (\ref{eq:velocity_convective_-1}) mean that the zeroth and first order pressure terms vary only in time, so the pressure expansion (\ref{eq:power_expansion}) can be replaced with:
+Relations (\ref{eq:velocity_convective_-2}) and (\ref{eq:velocity_convective_-1}) mean that the zeroth and first order pressure terms vary only in time.
+If $\ord{p}{1}$ is zero at all points on the boundary at all times then the pressure expansion (\ref{eq:power_expansion}) can be replaced with:

-The spatial variations of the non-dimensional pressure are $\mathcalOM{2}$, meaning that the dimensional pressure variations are $\mathcal{O}(\rho u^2)$, i.e. independent of the Mach number.
-For a barotropic gas, this implies that the density also only has $\mathcalOM{2}$ spatial variations.
+The spatial variations of the non-dimensional convective pressure are $\mathcalOM{2}$, so the dimensional pressure variations are $\mathcal{O}(\rho u^2)$, i.e. independent of the Mach number.
+For a barotropic gas, this implies that the density also has $\mathcalOM{2}$ spatial variations.
 The last relation (\ref{eq:velocity_convective_0}) is the evolution equation for the convective velocity.
+Expanding the pressure equation (\ref{eq:euler_pressure}) and making use of relations (\ref{eq:velocity_convective_-2}) and (\ref{eq:velocity_convective_-1}), we find the following $\mathcalOM{0}$ and $\mathcalOM{1}$ relations: